AleksandarPredic/manage-grades/README.md

-# Student grade management system
+# Students grades management system

-## Important: This task was a part of test assignment in application process in an IT company.
-Total time allowed for this task was 5 hours and this is the result :)
+## Important: This task was a part of a test assignment in the application process for an IT company.
+The total time allowed for this task was 5 hours and this is the result :)

 Students grades management system.